SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 All inlets must arrive at the same elevation—the confluence's target elevation.
 Both Pass 1 and Pass 2 rivers share elevation context (Pass 2 inherits baseline from parent Pass 1 cell), so steep drops from pass differences alone shouldn't occur.

 For steep elevation differences between inlets from other factors (unusual terrain, basin edges), the higher inlet's final subcells use gradual descent to reach the confluence elevation.
 Future waterfall features will replace this with vertical drops where appropriate.

+## BASIN: Endorheic Feature

+The Endorheic feature handles cells that are basin terminuses—flow-based local minima where rivers collect.
+Unlike the subcell-level features above, BASIN operates at cell level.

+### When Basins Form

+A cell becomes a basin when it has no participating neighbor with lower density and is not ocean.
+Water flows in but has nowhere to flow out.
+The cell is a local minimum in the drainage network.

+### Basin Termination

+When a river reaches a basin cell:

+1. The entry subcell receives a TERMINUS feature (Mouth)
+2. The cell receives a BASIN feature (Endorheic)
+3. The terminus flows into the basin pool

+Unlike coastal or lakeshore termination, the river does not pathfind toward existing water.
+The entry point IS the terminus—there's no pre-existing water to find.

+### Pool Creation

+The Endorheic feature creates a pool of standing water at the basin.
+Pool characteristics:

+- **Location**: Centered on or near the river entry point
+- **Size**: Scales with cell size.
+Large cells (4096 blocks) produce moderately-sized pools.
+Small cells (256 blocks) may fill the entire cell.
+- **Depth**: Shallow relative to river channels.
+Basins are collection points, not deep lakes.
+- **Shape**: Organic, following terrain contours where possible

+### Terrain Modification

+Basin terrain modification differs from river terrain modification:

+- **Carving**: The pool area is carved to a consistent depth below the water surface
+- **No embankments**: Basins form at local minima, so surrounding terrain is already higher
+- **Shoreline**: The pool edge follows natural terrain contours rather than a fixed geometric shape

+### Multiple Inlets

+A basin may receive rivers from multiple directions.
+Each inlet gets its own TERMINUS feature at its entry subcell.
+All inlets feed the same pool—the BASIN feature handles the unified body of water.

 ## River Elevation